mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

-If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a delay-based, low-latency congestion control algorithm, it can alternatively implement a bandwidth estimation algorithm at the application layer.
+If an application cannot access a bandwidth estimation from the QUIC layer, or the QUIC implementation does not support a delay-based, low-latency congestion control algorithm, the application can alternatively implement a bandwidth estimation algorithm at the application layer.
 Calculating a bandwidth estimation at the application layer can be done using the same bandwidth estimation algorithms as described in {{congestion-control}} (NADA, SCReAM).
 The bandwidth estimation